spfaffly/slapbetcounter/README.md

 Slap bet counter website.

 Change some info about the repo.
+And some more changes.